-LSCS Advisors, counselors, and faculty advisors will assist students in the planning process to select courses to meet specific degree plans.
-Currently enrolled students desiring to pursue a baccalaureate degree are encouraged strongly to check with the institution to which he or she expects to transfer regarding transferability of courses and university transfer polices.
+LSC Advisors, counselors, and faculty advisors will assist students in the planning process to select courses to meet specific degree plans.
+Currently enrolled students desiring to pursue a baccalaureate degree are strongly encouraged to check with the institution to which he or she expects to transfer regarding transferability of courses and university transfer polices.
 The following transfer policies may be applicable to students transferring to the university:

 Students who enroll in classes in excess of 30 hours beyond the baccalaureate degree plan may be required to pay out-of-state tuition rates for additional credits.
 Most baccalaureate degree plans are 120 hours, but students should check their intended degree at their transfer institution.
 Not all universities have the same policy for excess hours – students are encouraged to talk with their transfer institution if concerned about excess hours.

-Transfer of Credit-Limit: Universities are not required to accept more than sixty-six (66) semester credit hours of lower-division academic credit.
+Universities are not required to accept more than sixty-six (66) semester credit hours of lower-division academic credit.
 However, universities may choose to accept additional credit hours.
 Students are encouraged to check the policy of their transfer university while planning courses and transfer.
 Lone Star has partnerships with many universities that help to clarify transfer credit.

 Each college and university has a satisfactory academic progress policy for financial aid purposes.
 Your college grade-point average, the percentage of successful completion of courses, and other criteria outlined by the college or university to determine you are progressing to degree completion in a timely manner may affect your eligibility for federal student aid.

 The LSC-University Center offers junior, senior and graduate level classes through partnerships with several universities.
 Students who enroll with one of our partner universities at either the Montgomery or University Park locations are able to complete a bachelor's or master's degree (or teaching certficate) without traveling to the university campuses.